 - Opting out patents granted during the transitional period can become part of the grant procedure.

 Classically validated patents can be opted-out during a transitional period.
 The transitional period will initially be a 7-year period.
 But that may be extended for further 7-year periods (possibly until the UPC has established case law and procedures that users are happy with).
 European patents granted after the transitional period or classic validations and applications not already opted-out, will not be able to be litigated in national courts.
 Once opted-out, the patent is opted out for the life of the patent.
 But the patent can be opted back in.
 However, a classically validated patent cannot be opted-out once an action under the patent has begun at the UPC.

 Each European patent will need to be opted-out individually.
 An opt out covers all classic validations of that patent.
 The procedure is not yet known.
 But there will not be any official fees to opt-out.
 The register will be kept by UPC.

-There is likely to be a SUNRISE register for registering opt out of legacy patents before the UPC enters force.
-The SUNRISE register will likely be run by UKIPO and may open in 2017.
-The UKIPO register will be copied over to UPC register as soon as UPC enters force.
+There will be a SUNRISE register for registering opt out of legacy patents before the UPC enters force.
+The SUNRISE register may open 3-6 months ahead of the UPC starting.
+The SUNRISE register will be copied over to UPC register as soon as the UPC enters force.